 It is possible to light a fire on the floor of the fireplace.
 For thousands of years, though, fires have been lit off the ground with the help of andirons and later also with a fire basket.
 What is the purpose of this?
-First, a brief history of the andiron and the fire basket.
+First, a brief history of the andiron and the fireplace basket.

-In the course of the 16th and 17th centuries, the design of andirons was further adapted to practical needs for cooking in and around the fireplace.
-In addition, the decorative andiron emerged, for both in the kitchen and outside it.
+In the course of the 16th and 17th centuries, the design of fireplace andirons was further adapted to practical needs for cooking in and around the fireplace.
+In addition, the decorative fireplace andiron emerged, for both in the kitchen and outside it.

 The first fire baskets were used in the 17th century.
 In England, the use of a (small) fire basket became mandatory after the great fire in London in 1666.
 You will therefore see many more fire baskets in England than, for example, in France.
-There, you mainly see the combination of andirons with a grate.
+There, you mainly see the combination of andiron with a grate.
 In the Netherlands, you see a mix of the two.

 1 | Environmentally friendly burning due to better aeration and combustion

 2 | Prevent the wood from rolling out of the fire

-All andirons have an elevation at the front.
+All andirons for fireplaces have an elevation at the front.
 This prevents the wood from rolling out of the fireplace.
 This keeps the fire together better, which makes it burn better.
 In addition, it is safer if burning wood cannot roll out of the fireplace.
 The crossbars of many French andirons slope downward for this reason.

-The fire basket typically has a firebox that in which the fire is burned.
+The fire basket typically has a firebox in which the fire is burned.
 This keeps the wood in place even better.

 3 | For cooking

 If andirons have spit hooks at the front, then they were used for grilling food.
 That food was strung on a spit and slowly turned in front of the fire.
 There are all kinds of tools for turning the spit mechanically, such as the fireplace grill.
 In addition, some andirons have bowls at the top in which food was heated or kept warm.

 Although it is no longer necessary to cook in the fireplace, it is quite an enjoyable activity.
-The only things needed for cooking with andirons are andirons with spit hooks, a spit and a drip tray if fat comes off the food.
+The only things needed for cooking with andirons are a fireplace andiron with spit hooks, a spit and a drip tray if fat comes off the food.
 You can thread all kinds of food onto the spit and grill or cook it.
 There are also other ways to cook in the fireplace.

 A fire basket is somewhat less suitable for cooking in the fireplace.
 You can place a grill installation in front of the basket, such as a roasting jack with which you can grill and cook.
 You can also use instruments to hang food in the fireplace above or in front of the basket.
 Examples are a hook and a hanging trivet or a ring on a chain above the fireplace.
 The options are explained in our blog: How do I cook in my fireplace with antique fireplace accessories?.

 4 | Decorative function

 Starting in the 16th century, more and more attention and effort went into the decoration of andirons, as true status symbols.
 Until the 17th century, they were mainly made of wrought iron and cast iron; starting in the 17th century, they were decorated with bronze, brass and/or ormolu, which were very scarce and precious at that time.
 In combination with the dark iron, it formed a beautiful contrast in the fireplace.
-This was especially the case for andirons that were placed in the living and sleeping areas.
+This was especially the case for decorative andirons or fire dogs that were placed in the living and sleeping areas.